"Abu Fanous" the jinn of the Saudi desert

 ADVERTISEMENT

-Is it actually a jinn?
-Is it just a photophenomenon?
-Many people and scientists are confused in explaining this phenomenon or this strange being, which is the "Abu Fanous" of the Saudi desert jinn.
-Many people even say that the Prophet (peace and blessings of Allaah be upon him) spoke of him as "ogres" or "ghouls".
-Here we will learn about this strange object or phenomenon and delve into its origins and what it is.
+Is it really a jinn, or just an optical phenomenon?
+Many people and scientists are unsure how to explain this strange being or phenomenon known as "Abu Fanous" of the Saudi desert.
+Some even say the Prophet (peace and blessings of Allaah be upon him) spoke of it as "ogres" or "ghouls."
+Here we will examine this strange object or phenomenon and explore its origins and nature.

 Show key points